Scott-Meyer/LG-Homework/Project 2/readme.md

 2. Download entire "project 2" directory
 3. open project2.rkt with DrRacket gui
 4. click run in the top right of DrRacket gui
+5. Enter functions into the REPL (interperter) at the bottom of the window.
+Find function examples further down in this readme

 # Running code